Imperial Japanese Navy in World War I: Search for the East Asia Squadron

-On 14 September, the South Seas Squadron under the command of Vice-Admiral Yamaya Tanin left Yokosuka in order to pursue the fleeing German East Asiatic Squadron.
+On 14 September, the South Seas Squadron under the command of Vice-Admiral Yamaya Tanin left Yokosuka in order to pursue the fleeing German East Asia Squadron.
 The squadron consisted of a battlecruiser (Kurama flagship), two cruisers, two destroyers and three transports.
 However, by this time, Vice-Admiral von Spee had left the Marshall Islands and was heading for Tahiti to attack the French port facilities there as he made for Cape Horn.

 Hunt for the Emden and German commerce raiders

 In late August 1914, with war declared the Japanese had wasted no time in deploying their powerful naval assets in support of allied efforts against German commerce raiders in the Asia-Pacific.
 The battlecruiser Kongō was immediately dispatched to patrol the sealanes and three days later on August 26, at the request of the British government, the Ibuki together with the light cruiser Chikuma were ordered to Singapore in order to provide support in the search for German commerce raiders, particularly the light cruiser Emden.
 Whilst the Chikuma stayed in the area patrolling unsuccessfully as far south as Ceylon, on September 18, the Ibuki was soon dispatched back eastwards to begin the task of escorting allied troop convoys carrying ANZAC contingents from Australia and New Zealand to the Middle East, from German raiders.
 The hunt for German commerce raiders continued and the Satsuma together with the light cruisers Yahagi and Hirado, were sent to watch the sea lanes around Australia.
-During October, in an effort to hunt down German ships the Japanese force in the Indian Ocean was greatly strengthened with all vessels coming under the command of Vice-Admiral Sojiro Tochinai; ultimately employing two battlecruisers, Ibuki and Ikoma; three armoured cruisers, Tokiwa, Yakumo and Nisshin, and three light cruisers, Hirado, Yahagi and Chikuma.
+During October, in an effort to hunt down German ships the Japanese force in the Indian Ocean was greatly strengthened with all vessels coming under the command of Vice-Admiral Sōjirō Tochiuchi; ultimately employing two battlecruisers, Ibuki and Ikoma; three armoured cruisers, Tokiwa, Yakumo and Nisshin, and three light cruisers, Hirado, Yahagi and Chikuma.
 On November 1, in response to a British request, the Japanese assumed temporary responsibility for all Allied naval activity in the Indian Ocean east of 90 degrees longitude and remained in command for the rest of the month.